harp-tech/protocol/Device.md

     0      :d1, 0, 1
 ```

-An array of 8 bytes that can be used to store a tag for a specific firmware build.
+An array of bytes that can be used to store a tag for a specific firmware build.
 For instance, it could be used to store the Git hash of a specific release/commit.
 The byte-order is little-endian.
 This register is read-only.

 If not implemented, the Device MUST return a default value of `0` (Zero) for all bytes.

-### **`R_HEARTBEAT` (U16) – Device status information**
+### **`R_HEARTBEAT` (U16) – Device Status Information**

 Address: `018`
+Length: 1

 ```mermaid
 ---